 January also brings us Blue Monday.
 Taking place on the third Monday of January, Blue Monday is supposedly the most depressing day of the year, again due to a combination of bad weather, long nights and the lingering aftermath of the festive glut.
 Part of feeling blue is that most people have already failed their New Year’s Resolutions by then.

 Research shows that only 8% of all people keep their resolutions, despite the majority being confident about their goals at the start.
 Another report shows that 35% of participants who failed their New Year’s Resolutions admitted they had unrealistic goals, 33% of participants did not keep track of their progress, 23% forgot about their resolutions, and about 10% of respondents claimed they made too many resolutions.

-But this year, you will meet your New Year’s resolutions.
+But in 2023, you will meet your New Year’s resolutions.
 Here’s how:

 7 Secrets of People Who Keep Their New Year’s Resolutions

 If you have set New Year’s resolutions in previous years and failed to keep them, don’t worry.
-This year, we’re going to do it differently.
+In 2023, we’re going to do it differently.
 These 7 tips will help you achieve your goals for the new year.